Volunteers and their families have begun work to restore the sensory garden at Salford’s Buile Hill Mansion.

-The garden and the surrounding area have had 200 sunflowers planted in it as part of the Sunflowers for Salford initiative and to pay tribute to those that have been lost to Covid-19 during the pandemic.
+Two hundred sunflowers have been planted in the garden and the surrounding area as part of the Sunflowers for Salford initiative and to pay tribute to those that have been lost to Covid-19 during the pandemic.

 Jenni Smith, one of the chief organisers of the event, said: “Sunflowers absorb 330mg of nitrogen oxide from the air, so they help with [reducing] pollution, they are great for local wildlife and also they look quite pretty.”

 She said: “We had a really great turnout and a lot of support.

 “Hopefully it will be a project from now until it is finished, so we hope that [volunteers] will be involved in its transformation.”